RobinKumar5986/wwwhisper/README.md

 match the level of generality of HTTP.
 The layer should allow to specify which users can perform which methods on which resources.
-This is the lowest level, that usually won't be exposed to the user that shares resources.
-The user will configure access in more granular way (say specify a set of users that can execute all methods on resources under a given path).
+This is the lowest level, that usually won't be exposed to the user that shares resources, the user will configure access in more granular way (say specify a set of users that can execute all methods on resources under a given path).